oonisim/Apache-Spark-Installation/README.md

-Spark standalone cluster deployment with kubeadm using Ansible
+Spark standalone cluster deployment using Ansible
 =========
 Build a standalone Spark in AWS (CentOS or RHEL).